 - SIBO affects up to 15% of chronic GI complaint patients.

-- Stool testing detects parasites; breath testing confirms SIBO.
+- PCR stool testing detects parasites; 1 breath test confirms SIBO accurately.

 - Antimicrobial herbs target both conditions in 30% of overlap cases.